-At times, ISPs may not deliver an entire email batch at once if they find the sender’s IP suspicious or not trustworthy.
-This can happen when you get a new dedicated IP and send out an email campaign of say 15,000 emails.
-The ISPs may accept some emails while others can be graylisted.
-They send the remaining when they are sure that it is safe to deliver messages from your IP.Graymail and Graylisting have nothing in common except the word 'gray'. 😛 Click To Tweet
+At times, ISPs may not deliver an entire email batch at once if they find the sender’s IP suspicious or not trustworthy for email program.
+This can happen when you’ll get a new dedicated IP address and send out an email campaign of say 15,000 emails.

-So, where do these graymails get delivered, if not the spam or junk folders?
+So, where do these graymails get delivered, if not the malicious or junk folders?

 You already know about Gmail’s Priority Inbox, right?
 Well, this is Gmail’s product to handle graymails.
-In this case, such emails get delivered to the promotional tab where they may not get seen.
+In this case, such emails get delivered to the promotional tab where they may not get seen in the open group.

-There are many practices that can set maintain to share & help you for protect your emails from becoming graymails.
+There are many new best practices that can set maintain to share & help you for protect your emails from becoming graymails.
 At EasySendy, we’ve are doing the following many best practices to keep experts mailbox providers mind , we protect our emails from going gray!

 #1.
 User Engagement is the key to inbox placement

-Graymails have lost the interaction, but these are not spam or even unwanted.
-Infact, the ISPs are now smart to track the actions of the recipients and their interaction levels to understand about best engagement metrics good neutral or less poor IP address spam traps/ sites like talos intelligence business complaints.
+Yet Graymails have lost the interaction, but let these are not return path report phishing or even unwanted.
+Infact, the ISPs are now smart to track the actions of the recipients and their interaction levels able to understand about best engagement metrics good neutral or less poor IP address spam traps/ sites like talos intelligence business complaints.

-Are you worried about your customer engagement and want to get your graymail back to the inbox?
-There is a simple answer to this- Make sure that the content is relevant and engaging enough so that they get the most number of recipients product apart from many return path phishing spam traps issues from spammers.
+There is a simple answer to this- Monitor and Make sure that the content is relevant and able in engaging enough so that they get the most number of recipients product apart from many return path phishing spam traps issues from spammers.
 So user can trust & better click on the mail and open it.

 #2.
 Segmentation is necessary

 Those who are dormant gets automatically segmented into a different list in your database.
 You can either choose to retarget these contacts.
 However, make sure you verify this list first to avoid invalid traps from spammers server.

 #5.
 Re-engagement Campaigns do wonders

-- Post attractive offers such as “Reply to this and win goodies.”
+- Post attractive and better offers such as “Reply to this and win goodies.”

-- “Reply to this message for 50% discount and free shipping.”
+- “Reply to this message for 50% discount and free shipping results.”